-From a simple dream, to a life-changing reality.
+From a simple dream to a life-changing reality.

 The story of UCP of Central Florida began with a simple goal: offering hope to children, particularly those with cerebral palsy.
 Discovering that very few options outside of institutions existed, a group of parents began a small program in a remodeled house on Colonial Drive.
 The program provided an early intervention classroom and therapy services.
 The dream of offering hope to children began to take shape.
 More importantly, it started to grow.

 In 1980, thanks to the generosity of Jack Holloway (founder of ABC Fine Wine and Spirits) and some of his friends, UCP moved to a larger facility on South Orange Avenue in Downtown Orlando.
-UCP needed more space, and because there was a decrease in the number of incidences of cerebral palsy and an increase in children with other types of disabilities and developmental delays, including Down syndrome, autism, spina bifida, cerebral palsy, speech and hearing delays.
-UCP expanded to offer help to all those children and their families.
+UCP needed more space, and because there was a decrease in the number of incidences of cerebral palsy and an increase in children with other types of disabilities and developmental delays, including Down syndrome, autism, spina bifida, and speech and hearing delays, UCP expanded to offer help to all those children and their families.

 In the 1990’s, to meet the growing needs of the community, UCP opened campuses in East Orange County, Winter Garden, Lake Mary and Kissimmee.
 In 1999, the community helped UCP raise money through a capital campaign to build and furnish a 20,000 square-foot, state-of-the-art children’s center which was designed pro bono by the architect firm SCHENKELSHULTZ.
 To honor the contributions of Jack Holloway it was named the Holloway Center.

 UCP continued to grow and with a Community Development Block Grant and a capital campaign, UCP built a new facility in Pine Hills.
 In 2009, thanks to a generous donation from Jackie and Charlie Bailes and many other community members, UCP opened the UCP Bailes Campus in East Orange near UCF.
-This 35,000 square foot facility was the first elementary school as well as pediatric therapy center with a vision to be a fully inclusive school.
+This 35,000 square-foot facility was the first elementary school as well as pediatric therapy center with a vision to be a fully inclusive school.
 In 2012, we moved the existing campus to a new facility in Winter Garden.
 In 2015, UCP purchased a new 15,000 square foot facility for the UCP Seminole Campus, and moved the existing UCP Osceola Campus to a new 36,000 foot facility.

 Today, our dream continues to inspire.
 UCP provides customized support, education and therapy for children with and without disabilities.